-Elder, Ron Drumm met us at the front door with a friendly greeting when we arrived to worship near downtown Tampa at the Henderson Boulevard church of Christ for their second worship service that Sunday morning.
-We’d made a reservation, so to speak, upon their request to help the elders who were trying everything they could to keep everyone safe according to pandemic protocols.
+Ron Drumm, an elder, met us at the front door with a friendly greeting when we arrived to worship near downtown Tampa at the Henderson Boulevard church of Christ for their second worship service that Sunday morning.
+We’d made a reservation, so to speak, upon their request to help the elders who were diligently working to keep everyone safe according to pandemic protocols.

-The members were each wearing a name badge they’d picked up in the foyer --- which is super helpful in a larger congregation, especially for someone like me with serious “name amnesia”.
-Not only does it relieve some unnecessary awkwardness and embarrassment, everyone badgeless could of course be recognized and welcomed more easily as a visitor.
+The members were each wearing a name badge they’d picked up in the foyer — which is super helpful in a larger congregation, especially for someone like me with serious “name amnesia”.
+Not only does it relieve some unnecessary awkwardness and embarrassment, but anyone badgeless can, of course, be recognized and welcomed more easily as a visitor.

-During announcements, we learned the congregation was reading through the scriptures together in a Bible reading program and were also engaged in what they call “Homegrown Groups” that is, a midweek study--- presently in the book of Acts.
-We also learned that among a few others placing membership, many new students from the college were back from winter break and had also placed membership, and that they would very soon be photographed to be added to the church family picture wall (a resource also quite helpful for we visitors).
+During announcements, we learned that the congregation was reading through the scriptures together in a Bible reading program and were also engaged in what they called “Homegrown Groups”, that is, a midweek study— presently in the book of Acts.
+We also learned that besides a few others placing membership, many new students from the college were back from winter break and had also placed membership, and that they would very soon be photographed to be added to the church family picture wall (a resource also quite helpful for us visitors).

-Before the pandemic, the Christians at Henderson Boulevard would meet for three hours: One hour for the Lord’s supper (or “Eulogy”), another hour separated out for various classes and then collectively again for a sermon.
+Before the pandemic, the Christians at Henderson Boulevard would meet for three hours: One hour for the Lord’s supper (or “eulogy”), another hour separated out for various classes, and then collectively again for a sermon.
 Under the present circumstances, they were meeting only for the eulogy portion.
-On the morning we visited the eulogy was lead by our brother-in-Christ, Ralph Walker.
+On the morning we visited, the eulogy was led by our brother-in-Christ, Ralph Walker.

-Brother Walker’s appeal for us during the eulogy was to remember in a deeper way the significance of the message of the cross, and to do so with such a renewed appreciation for Christ crucified, so that we’d all go home changed--- so changed, in fact, that it could be said we are a different person really--- a person with a renewed commitment to live so rooted in the message of the gospel that we are ready to live the rest of our days righteously to the glory of God.
+Brother Walker’s appeal for us during the eulogy was to remember in a deeper way the significance of the message of the cross, and to do so with such a renewed appreciation for Christ crucified that each of us would go home changed— so changed, in fact, that it could be said we are a different person really— a person with a renewed commitment to live so rooted in the message of the gospel that we are ready to live the rest of our days righteously to the glory of God.

-He was mocked for the humiliating way in which He was dying, but in the end has received praise both from the Father, but also from those who throughout all eternity will express appreciation for His perfect sacrifice.
+He was mocked for the humiliating way in which He was dying, but in the end, received praise both from the Father and also from those throughout all eternity who will express appreciation for His perfect sacrifice.

-Heads were lifted, bear hugs were exchanged and we lingered quite a while learning from Brother Drumm about the history of the congregation, the gospel outreaches he has been involved in on foreign soils and then from a few other members how from time to time the children’s Bible teachers at the congregation have created backdrops and recruited some of the adults in the congregation to act out in costume the stories of the Bible as a teaching tool for the children.
+Heads were lifted, bear hugs were exchanged and we lingered quite a while learning from Brother Drumm about the history of the congregation and the gospel outreaches he has been involved in on foreign soils.
+A few other members explained how from time to time the children’s Bible teachers have created backdrops and recruited some of the adults in the congregation to act out in costume the stories of the Bible as a teaching tool for the children.
 Sounds like quite the project, but I’m certain those Bible stories are not ones the children will soon forget!

 3402 Henderson Blvd.